fdintino/nginxconf-2018/README.md

 ## Environment setup

-1. Run `git clone --recursive git@github.com:theatlantic/nginxconf-2018.git`
+1. Run `git clone git@github.com:theatlantic/nginxconf-2018.git`

 2. Enable wildcard DNS for *.nginxdemo by adding the DNS server 127.0.0.1:19321, or add to your /etc/hosts file: